rajatmiglani/user-authentication/README.md

 `python3 resize.ipynb`

+Don't forget to read POINTS TO NOTE before going forward(mentioned in the end)

 The next step is to create a list of locations of these individual images and that can be done by the imagelistextract.ipynb. tit will extract all the locations and will store it in a .txt named as imagelist.txt which will be used in the further process.

 `folders = glob.glob('../test_cases/subject1')`